openstack/openstack-manuals/doc/config-reference/source/networking/networking_options_reference.rst

 This section describes the available configuration options.

 .. note::
-   OpenFlow Agent (ofagent) Mechanism driver is deprecated in favor of OpenvSwitch mechanism driver with "native" of_interface in the Mitaka release and will be removed in the next release.
+   OpenFlow Agent (ofagent) Mechanism driver has been removed as of Newton.

 Modular Layer 2 (ml2) Flat Type configuration options
 -----------------------------------------------------